A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Global fields and locally soluble orbits

 \section{Global fields and locally soluble orbits}

 In this section, we assume that $K$ is a global field of characteristic not 2.
 Let $f(x,y)$ be a binary form of degree $n=2g+2$ over $K$ with nonzero discriminant.
 Let $C:z^2=f(x,y)$ denote the associated hyperelliptic curve.
-Recall that an element $(A,B)$ of $K^2\otimes\Sym_2K^n$ (or its $(\SL_n/\mu_2)(K)$-orbit) with invariant binary form $f(x,y)$ is \textit{locally soluble} if the associated Fano variety $F(A,B)$ over $K$ has points over every completion $K_v$.
+Recall that an element $(A,B)$ of $K^2\otimes\Sym_2K^n$ (or its $(\SL_n/\mu_2)(K)$-orbit) with invariant binary form $f(x,y)$ is \textit{locally soluble} if the associated Fano variety $F(A,B)$ over $K$ has points over every completion $K_\nu$.
 We wish to determine when rational orbits and locally soluble orbits for the action of $(\SL_n/\mu_2)(K)$ on $K^2\otimes\Sym_2K^n$ exist.
 Theorem \ref{thm:with8equiv} gives a list of necessary and sufficient conditions for the existence of rational orbits over general fields.
 In this section, we assume that there exists a locally soluble two-cover of $J^1$ over $K$ and that $\Div^1(C)$ is locally soluble.
-The main result is that these two conditions are sufficient for the existence of a global orbit and a locally soluble orbit.
+The main result is that these two conditions are sufficient for the existence of a rational orbit and indeed a locally soluble orbit with invariant binary form $f(x,y)$.
+The proof will be cohomological in nature using Theorem \ref{thm:with8equiv}.